peterthehan/discord-dad-bot/README.md

    - `guildId` is your server id.
    - `ignoreChannelIds` are the text channel ids the bot ignores user messages from.
    - `username` is the display name of the webhook that sends the `response` message.
-   - `avatarUrls` are the image urls the bot uses to set the webhook avatar url.
+   - `avatarUrls` are the image urls the webhook randomly picks from to set the avatar.
    - `pingUser` is a boolean that determines whether the bot pings the user (`true`) or not (`false`).
    - `regExp` is an array containing up to 2 string elements:
      - The first element is a required string defining the regexp the bot tests user messages against to determine whether to send a `response` or not.